astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 ---
-title: "Airflow Alerts"
+title: "Monitor Airflow Deployments with Alerts"
 navTitle: "Airflow Alerts"
-description: "How to configure task-level Airflow alerts on Astronomer to monitor task failures, successes and retries."
+description: "How to configure different types of Airflow alerts on Astronomer to monitor the status of your deployments and tasks."
 ---

 # Airflow Email Alerting